Russian skating star Kamila Valieva cleared to skate at Beijing Games - KTVZ

 “We know this case is not yet closed, and we call on everyone in the Olympic Movement to continue to fight for clean sport on behalf of athletes around the world,” she said in a statement.

-The athlete plans to skate to the music “In Memoriam” by Kirill Richter and attempt a triple axel as well as a triple flip in her program.
-Last week, she became the first woman to land a quadruple jump at the Olympics — leaving fans clamoring for more.

-Valieva is not the only person implicated in allegations of doping.
-As she’s a minor, the World Anti-Doping Agency (WADA) told CNN on Sunday the agency will investigate her entourage, as it’s required to do under World Anti-Doping Code.
+The World Anti-Doping Agency (WADA) and the IOC both said that further examination of the skater’s encourage will be undertaken.

 “RUSADA (Russian Anti-Doping Agency) already indicated it had started that.
-We will ask our independent Intelligence and Investigations Dept to look into it as well,” WADA said in a statement.
+We will ask our independent Intelligence and Investigations Dept to look into it as well,” WADA said in a statement to CNN on Sunday.

-The skater was already able to compete in the Games because the failed test only came to light after she helped the Russian Olympic Committee (ROC) win gold in the figure skating team event on Monday, February 7.

-The scandal continues to delay the awarding of medals to all three teams, including silver for Team USA and bronze for Team Japan.

 How the controversy unfolded